Day of the Dumpster

-"Day of the Dumpster" is the first episode of both the American tokusatsu television series Mighty Morphin Power Rangers and the Power Rangers franchise.
+"Day of the Dumpster" is the first episode of both the American television series Mighty Morphin Power Rangers and the entire Power Rangers franchise.
 It premiered on the Fox network on August 28, 1993, as part of its Fox Kids programming block, and was later released on VHS and DVD.
 A new re-version of the episode later aired on ABC on January 2, 2010, as part of ABC Kids.
 As with the first season's episodes, most of the scenes featuring the Rangers in morphed form, the Zords and the villains are taken from the Japanese tokusatsu series, Kyōryū Sentai Zyuranger, the 16th entry of the Power Rangers franchise's Japanese counterpart of origin, Super Sentai.

 The VHS of this episode ranked #35 in a list of top video sales, and #11 in a list of top kids' video sales, for the year of 1994 as compiled by Billboard.
 The tie-in 3D read-along audio cassette of "Day of the Dumpster" became the number one seller at Walden Kids, displacing The Lion King.